CHAPTER 10-1

 10-1-20 Enrolling a Judgment.

-(A) If any person has been provided a notice of assessment for delinquent taxes, and interest and who fails or refuses to pay same after receiving the Commission’s notice of assessment as provided in Section 10-1-18; and if such person has not filed an appeal of a final Tax Commission order as provided in Section 10-1-18, the Commission shall file a notice of a Tax Lien for such taxes and applicable penalties and interest with the Tribal Court, which shall be enrolled as a judgment on the judgment roll.
-Such judgment shall be the equivalent of any enrolled judgment of the Court and shall serve as authority for the issuance of writs of execution, attachment, garnishment or other remedial writs.
-The Commission may issue warrants for collection of taxes from such judgments, in lieu of the issuance of any remedial writ by the Tribal Court Clerk.
+(A) If any person fails to respond to a notice of assessment or pay the amount due, or the process set forth in Sections 10-1-17 through 10-1-19 has concluded with the Tax Commission’s determination upheld, the Tax Commission shall file a notice of Tax Lien for the amount of the assessment, and any penalties, interest, and costs incurred.
+The Tax Lien shall be filed with the Nation’s District Court.
+The Tax Lien shall be enrolled as a judgement on the judgment roll.
+The enrolled judgment shall be the equivalent of any District Court judgment and shall serve as the authority for the issuance of writs of execution, attachment, garnishment, or other remedial writs.
+The Tax Commission may issue warrants of collection of such judgments, in lieu of the issuance of any remedial writ by the District Court.

-(B) The Commission is hereby authorized to pay the clerk’s fee for enrolling the notice of Tax Lien out of the Tax Commission’s budget.
+(B) The Tax Commission is hereby authorized to pay the clerk’s fee for enrolling the notice of Tax Lien out of the Tax Commission’s budget.
+Any such expenses may be added to the amount of the enrolled judgment.

 10-1-21 Tax Lien.